 Data and Sources

-This annual report reflects currently available data, most of it for 2007, though with some data also from 2008 and 2006.
+This annual report reflects currently available data, most of them for 2008, though with some data also from 2009 and 2007.
 A number of statistical differences occurred in 2002, reflecting a change from Standard Industrial Classification (SIC) statistics to the North American Industrial Classification System (NAICS).
 The value figures are generally expressed in Canadian dollars except as indicated otherwise.

 Author: Paul Stothart, Vice-President, Economic Affairs, Mining Association of Canada